Abstract

 Modeling

 Figure 1 is a schematic diagram of the dual rotor-casing coupling system of the aeroengine, which consists of a high-pressure rotor (outer rotor), a low-pressure rotor (inner rotor), a casing coupled with the high- and low-pressure rotor, and some supports.
-Only the transverse and bending vibrations of the rotors are considered, while the translation along and torsional vibration around Schematic of a dual rotor-casing coupling system.
+Only the transverse and bending vibrations of the rotors are considered, while the translation along and torsional vibration around z-axis are ignored.
+Schematic of a dual rotor-casing coupling system.

 The element data of dual-rotor and casing system.